pagkly/MagiskOnWaydroid/README.md

    The latest that works is v24.1 up to 24102.
    This is due to a recent change of how Magisk load the binaries when booting somewhere in commit between build v24102 to v24103 and present in v24.2, 2420x builds.
-   I might add several links of magisk version so that new version from 2430x can be tested.
+   I might add several links of magisk version so that new version from 2430x onwards can be tested.
 However, default would still be v24.1.

 ## Features
-- Forked [MagiskOnWSA](https://github.com/LSPosed/MagiskOnWSA) and modified to install Magisk and Pico OpenGapps in Waydroid 11 system.img.
+- Forked [MagiskOnWSA](https://github.com/LSPosed/MagiskOnWSA) and modified to install Magisk and Pico OpenGapps replacing FOSS apps in [Waydroid 11 system.img]((https://sourceforge.net/projects/blissos-dev/files/waydroid/lineage/lineage-18.1/))
 - Support all OpenGApps variants except for aroma (aroma does not support x86_64, please use super instead)